-Dr. Ariel Green is Assistant Professor of Medicine at the Johns Hopkins University School of Medicine.
+Dr. Ariel Green is Associate Professor of Medicine at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include geriatric medicine and general internal medicine, with a particular interest in reducing use of potentially harmful medications in older adults.

 Dr. Green earned her medical degree, Master of Public Health and PhD in Clinical Investigation from Johns Hopkins University.
 She completed her residency in internal medicine at Johns Hopkins Bayview Medical Center and performed a fellowship in geriatric medicine at Johns Hopkins.